geodatasource/country-region-dropdown-menu/README.md

 # Country-Region DropDown Menu
-This javascript enables user to easily implement a country-region dropdown menu.
+This javascript enables you to implement a country-region dropdown menu with ease.
-It is as simple as enter the pre-defined class name and attribute into the country and region dropdown menu (select box) respectively to make them works.
-After that, the region dropdown will be automatically refreshed upon the change of country selection.
+It is just as simple as to enter the pre-defined class name and attribute into the dropdown control (HTML select input box) to make them work.
+After that, the region dropdown will be automatically repopluated upon the selection of country name.

-This plugin supports the display of **ISO3166-1 (for Country Name)** and **ISO3166-2 (for Region Name)** standard.
+This plugin uses the ISO defined name for the display, namely **ISO3166-1 (for Country Name)** and **ISO3166-2 (for Region Name)**.
 * Total of 247 country name supported (except **Bouvet Island** and **Heard Island and Mcdonald Islands**, which have no region/subdivision defined)
 * Please visit [ISO3166-2 Subdivision Code](https://www.ip2location.com/free/iso3166-2) to learn more about the **ISO3166-2** supported.

-This plugin supports multilingual in various languages.
+## Multilingual Display Supported
+This plugin equipped with multiple languages for country and region name display.
+Please see the below of the supported languages.

 |Language code|Language Name|
 |---|---|